BeDoCare Conference 2025

 The BeDoCare Initiative

-To this event we are inviting representatives of the African Union, global and African focused development institutions, the private sector and entrepreneurs,
+To this event we are inviting representatives of the African Union, global and African focused development institutions, the private sector and entrepreneurs, youth and civil society, universities and other educational institutions and international partners including NGOs and foundations.

 In May 2013, the African Union made a declaration dedicating Africa towards the attainment of the Pan African Vision of an integrated, prosperous and peaceful Africa, driven by its own citizens, representing a dynamic force in the international arena.